FAQs

 -

 A doula is a person that provides emotional, informational, and often physical support to someone as they experience and navigate a significant life event and/or transition.
-The birth doula, in particular, delivers such support to women and people who birth (and often - their spouses, partners and families).
-Additionally, many birth doulas begin their work with clients before joining them in their birthing space - offering support throughout pregnancy and early postpartum.
+The birth doula, in particular, delivers this support to women and people who birth (and often - their spouses, partners and families).
+Further, many birth doulas begin their work with clients well before joining them in their birthing space - offering support throughout pregnancy and the early postpartum period.

 -